 You should not use this medicine if you have any major bleeding from a surgery, injury, or other medical trauma.

-You should not receive this medicine if you are allergic to argatroban, or if you have any major bleeding from a surgery, injury, or other medical trauma.
+You should not use argatroban if you are allergic to it, or if you have active or uncontrolled bleeding.

-To make sure argatroban is safe for you, tell your doctor if you have:
+To make sure argatroban is safe for you, tell your doctor if you have ever had:

 a stomach ulcer or bleeding;